Walla Walla University Teacher Certification

 A current fingerprint background clearance; and permission of the School of Education and Psychology is required before placement can be confirmed.

 EDUC 470/471 Elementary/Secondary Student Teaching Part II is the second quarter of the student teaching year.
-The course must be taken winter quarter of the student teaching year.
+The course is typically taken winter quarter of the student teaching year.
 During Student Teaching Part II, each teacher candidate will continue in the assigned classroom from autumn quarter through winter quarter.
 Candidates enrolled in Student Teaching Part II will meet weekly throughout the quarter.

 EDUC 480/481 Elementary/Secondary Student Teaching Part III is the final quarter of the student teaching year.
-The course must be taken spring quarter of the student teaching year.
+The course is typically taken spring quarter of the student teaching year.
 During Student Teaching Part III, the teacher candidate continues with the mentor teacher(s) for a full-time teaching experience.
-Conferences are conducted with the teacher candidate, the mentor teacher and the university supervisor, in addition to meetings with the professor(s) of record.
+Conferences are conducted with the teacher candidate, the mentor teacher, and the university supervisor, in addition to meetings with the professor(s) of record.
 Students enrolled in Student Teaching Part III may not concurrently register for other courses during their student teaching quarter without written permission from the School of Education and Psychology dean.

 Teaching Endorsements